Jack Anthony (footballer)

-John "Jack" Anthony (born 19 January 1988) is a former professional Australian rules football player who played for the Collingwood Football Club from 2008–2010 and the Fremantle Football Club from 2011–2012.
+John "Jack" Anthony (born 19 January 1988) is a former professional Australian rules football player who played for the Collingwood Football Club from 2008 to 2010 and the Fremantle Football Club from 2011 to 2012.

 Early life

 Anthony originally played as a forward during his junior days with Diamond Creek in northern Melbourne.
-He also played for the Northern Knights in the TAC Cup where he was scouted by Collingwood and selected with the 37th selection of the 2005 AFL Draft.
+He also played for the Northern Knights in the TAC Cup where he was scouted by Collingwood and selected with the 37th selection of the 2005 AFL draft.

 AFL career

 2007

 Anthony suffered a serious neck injury during the 2007 pre-season but made a successful return to football in 2008.

 2008

 Anthony made his AFL debut in round three against Richmond Football Club.
 He kicked two goals straight, but was dropped back to the VFL the following week.
 He returned to the Collingwood side in Round 13, keeping his spot in the side for the rest of the season.
 He kicked 25 goals for the season and scored at an accuracy of 81% – the highest percentage of any player in the competition with 25 or more goals.
 Originally believed to be the replacement for the retired James Clement, Anthony instead played up forward for Collingwood.
 His best return of the season was kicking four goals in a losing side against North Melbourne Football Club in round 16.
 Against St Kilda Football Club in round 19 he kicked three goals and had five marks in an important game for the club.